OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

    unaligned nodes (e) become _incertae sedis_ nodes under an ancestor containing the incompatible node's children.

-   For example, NCBI contributes Insecta = Dicondylia + Monocondylia to the workspace, with Dicondylia = Pterygota + Zygentoma.
-WoRMS as a source has Insecta = Apterygota + Pterygota, where Apterygota = Thysanura + Archaeognatha, and Thysanura has Zygentoma as a synonym.
+   For example, when WoRMS is merged, the workspace has, from NCBI,

+   ((Archaeognatha)Monocondylia,(Pterygota,Zygentoma)Dicondylia)Insecta

+   and the classification given by WoRMS is

+   ((Archaeognatha,Thysanura=Zygentoma)Apteryogota,Pterygota)Insecta

    That is, NCBI groups Thysanura (Zygentoma) with Pterygota, while WoRMS groups it with Archaeognatha.
 The WoRMS hierarchy is ignored in favor of the higher priority NCBI hierarchy.
+If Insecta in WoRMS had had an unaligned third child, it would have ended up _incertae sedis_ in Insecta.

    The test for compatibility is very simple: a source node is incompatible with the workspace if the nodes that its aligned